Grand River Dam Authority: History

 The Encyclopedia of Oklahoma History and Culture credits Henry Holderman, a member of the Cherokee tribe, as first envisioning Grand River as a source for hydroelectric power for the Cherokee Nation.
 Even prior to Oklahoma statehood in 1907, Holderman began building political support for such a project.
 A feasibility study by the Army Corps of Engineers attracted favorable attention in the Oklahoma legislature, leading to creation of the Grand River Dam Authority (GRDA), a state agency, in 1935.
 Construction began in 1938 on the Pensacola Dam on the Grand River (lower Neosho River) as a Works Progress Administration project.
 The dam was completed in March 1940, creating the lake behind it.
 Between 1941 and 1946, the U.S. government took control of Pensacola Dam to divert power to the war effort.
 Control was returned to the GRDA by the Congress and President Truman amid local celebration in August 1946.

 The second hydroelectric facility built by GRDA was the Markham Ferry project.
 In 1961, the Markham Ferry dam (since renamed as the Robert S. Kerr Dam) was begun downstream of Pensacola Dam on the Grand River.
 The lake it impounded was named Lake Hudson.
 The project was completed in 1964.
 The powerhouse has four hydroelectric turbines, providing a total capacity of 114,000 kW.
 GRDA states that an average year can provide 211 million kWh.

 The Salina Pumped Storage Project constructed for GRDA during 1968 - 1971, created Lake W. R. Holway.
 It was designed to produce 260 MW of power during peak consumption periods.
 During periods of lower power demand, water is pumped from Lake Hudson to Lake Holway and released back down through the pump-generators during periods of high energy demand.

 In the late 1970s, the Authority decided to build the GRDA Coal-fired Power Generation Complex, located near Chouteau, Oklahoma.
 Now more than four decades old, the two units need extensive retrofits to meet new emission regulations and to improve energy efficiency with more modern technologies.

 In 2008, GRDA, Oklahoma Gas & Electric (OG&E) and Oklahoma Municipal Power Authority (OMPA) jointly purchased the Redbud Generation facility near Luther, Oklahoma for 434.5 million.
 The facility uses natural-gas fueled turbines to generate electricity.
 Rated capacity was 1230 MW.
 GRDA owns 36 percent of the venture, while OG&E owns 51 percent and is designated as the operator.
 OMPA owns the balance.

-GRDA broke ground in 2013 for a new visitors' center adjacent to Pensacola Dam.
+In 2010, GRDA completed a new visitors' center adjacent to Pensacola Dam.
 The building was designed to be the home of GRDA Ecosystems Management offices, a state-of-the-art water research lab, offices for the Grand Lake Area Chamber of Commerce, a community auditorium and historical exhibits.

 On June 13, 2012, GRDA approved becoming a member of the Large Public Power Council (LPPC).
 The LPPC consists of the largest publicly owned not-for-profit, electric utilities in the U.S. LPPC’s priorities include tax and finance issues, interaction with the Federal Energy Regulatory Commission, energy and environmental policies.